-The financial statements have been prepared in accordance with EU-endorsed International Financial Reporting Standards (IFRS), IFRIC interpretations (IFRC IC) and the parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+The financial statements have been prepared in accordance with the requirements of the Companies Act 2006 and in accordance with the requirements of the Companies Act 2006.
 The financial statements have also been prepared under the historical cost convention.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's Accounting Policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in section i).
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed.

-The financial statements are presented in Pound Sterling (\pounds) , rounded to the nearest pound.
+The financial statements are presented in Pound Sterling (£).
 Pound Sterling is the functional and presentational currency of the Company.